-I. Unless cautioned, people may tend to be a little shy and less objective while writing their self-appraisal report. ⇒ this could be the assumption because if people aren’t less objective and shy then why would author tell them that explicitly that they are expected to be objective.
+I. Unless cautioned, people may tend to be a little shy and less objective while writing their self-appraisal reports. ⇒ this could be the assumption because if people aren’t less objective and shy then why would the author tell them that explicitly that they are expected to be objective.

 II.
-Every self-appraisal report helps the person in his further development. ⇒ This cannot be the assumption as it’s nowhere mentioned in the statement that such report helps development.
-Here, we don’t have to use our real-world-logic which states otherwise.
+Every self-appraisal report helps the person in his further development. ⇒ This cannot be the assumption is it’s nowhere mentioned in the statement that such a report helps development.
+Here, we don’t have to use our real-world logic which states otherwise.

 2. Statement: The higher authorities of any organization are expected to be models of observation & learning and should not be considered as mere sources of reward and punishments.

-1. Employees are likely to be sensitive enough to learn by observing the behaviour of their seniors.
+1. Employees are likely to be sensitive enough to learn by observing the behavior of their seniors.

 4. Normally bosses are considered as sources of reward and punishment.

 Solution: In the statement, the author tells what higher authority should be the model of Observation & Learning; And not just: reward & Punishment.